Swatantra Theatre: History

 In 2005, Abhijeet Choudhary, who was working as an actor at Asmita Theatre, and Dhanashree Heblikar, a stage actor, met in Pune and decided to start a theatre group that would produce Hindi-language plays solely, because at that time, the theatre of Pune was dominated by Marathi theatre.
 The theatre trope was founded on 15 August 2007.
 As of 2018, the troupe has 55 permanent members.

 Activities

 Choudhary directs the plays produced by the troupe, and Heblikar serves as creative director and manages aesthetics including music, light, set, costumes.
 Swatantra organizes Swatantra Rang Hindi Theater Festival, a two or three-days theatre festival, annually.
-It also organizes Children's Theatre Festival twice in a year, and an virtual theatre festival, Rang-e-Dastaan.
+It also organizes Children's Theatre Festival twice in a year, and a virtual theatre festival, Rang-e-Dastaan.
 It organized workshops twice in a month to give education about on voice modulation, body control and acting.

 The theatre presents the Yuwaraj of Theatre (YOTA) of Award annually on its anniversary day.